-Perfecting the production of performance parts.
+Perfecting the Production of Performance Parts

 “Raise3D’s printers are really reliable and easy to use.
-I plan to expand to another 8 printers in short period to catch up to my order demands.”
+I plan to expand to another 8 printers in a short period to catch up to my order demands.”

 For a high-end market of customers looking for uniquely customized parts, Crazy Grandpa’s Garage designs and fabricates specialized pieces.
-Prior to 3D printing, this was an involved process involving a highly skilled team to laboriously hand-make a parts based on rough measurements.
+Prior to 3D printing, this was an involved process requiring a highly skilled team to laboriously hand-make parts based on rough measurements.
 This method requires a prototyping process for each part which drastically increases costs and time.

 Company: Crazy Grandpa Garage